 What's Happening Now at FCPC?

 LOGOS IS HERE!
-We’re kicking off the fall semester of Logos with School Spirit Night, so wear your school colors and bring a friend!
+Tonight’s Logos theme is Pumpkin Patch.
+Wear something orange tonight and come visit it with a friend!
 Each Sunday night from 4:30 to 7 PM we welcome children age 5 through grade 5 for a comprehensive program which includes noncompetitive recreation, Bible study, family time with a theme-based meal followed by an experience where children learn to worship.

 Logos is designed to welcome children from the wider community – not just our church.
 Friends are welcome.

 THE INQUIRER’S CLASS answers questions new members and visitors might have about FCPC and the Presbyterian faith.
 What do Presbyterians believe?
 How does our church work?
 A great class for those interested in joining, new members, or just those who want to know more about the church!
 All are welcome.
-This class, led by our senior pastor, Cliff Stewart, begins today and will meet during the Sunday School hour in the church office area.
+This class, led by our senior pastor, Cliff Stewart, will meet during the Sunday School hour in the church office area for the next few weeks.
 Missed this week’s class?
 That’s okay—feel free to join us next week!

 The format for our supper/programs is simple.
 We gather at 5:45 PM to eat together at table.
 Feel free to bring your own food or sign up by Tuesday noon before the program for our catered dinner.
 Then at 6:30 PM our program begins.
 We end at or before 7:30 PM.
-This fall we have a lineup that you will find meaningful and stimulating.
-Come and see.
+We welcome all to join us.

 Mid-High – 5:00-6:30 PM